-I have always believe 24 hours does not do justice to any town/city.
-Especially if one has time at their disposal, it is best to spend more time in a city.
-This is what I had in mind for Polignano a mare– a seaside town in Puglia.
-Staying in B&B Grottone, a quaint B&B in the heart of the town, was one of the best decisions in Polignano as it was only 5 minutes from the main piazza.
+I have always believed 24 hours does not do justice to any town/city.
+Especially if one has time at their disposal, it is best to spend knowing a place better.
+This is what I had in mind for Polignano a mare– a gorgeous seaside town in Puglia.
+I stayed in B&B Grottone, a quaint B&B in the heart of the town, which turned out to be a mere 5 minutes from the main piazza.

-My second day started with another fabulous sunrise on the terrace where I made coffee and enjoyed the view of the sea.
-For breakfast, I sat at Bar Millennium and enjoyed the local vibe with the clink of glasses and smell of fresh coffee.
+On the second day, enjoy another fabulous sunrise on the terrace and the view of the sea.
+For breakfast, go to Bar Millennium and enjoyed the local vibe in the backdrop of the clink of glasses and smell of fresh coffee.

-Polignano’s beach is breathtaking and it was lovely basking in the sun and relishing the sweet life.
-La dolce vita!
-Afterwards there was people watching at the main piazza along with a serving of fresh fruit from Joya Canti di Stagione.
+Polignano’s beach is breathtaking and it is lovely basking in the sun yet again.
+Relish La dolce vita!
+If you are tired, have fresh fruit from Joya Canti di Stagione.

-The evening was spent shopping, gelato tasting and more people watching.
+Spend the evening shopping, gelato tasting and more people watching.

--Joya Canti di Stagione for fresh shakes and salads.
+-Joya Canti di Stagione: fresh shakes and salads.

 -MINT: cheese, wine and salads.
 Don’t miss their cheesecakes!

 -La Terazza: Wide variety of pizza.

 -Super Mago el Gelo: Gelato and Caffè Speciale.